Angel Ground: Records on the ground

 The total made against Essex in 1922 was Kent's highest total in first-class cricket when it was set.
 As of December 2017, it remains the fifth highest score in the county's history.
-The score of 16 made by Warwickshire in 1913 is the lowest ever made against a Kent side.
-It was scored in the Warwickshire second innings, the side being bowled out in 45 minutes.
+The score of 16 made by Warwickshire in 1913 is the lowest ever made against a Kent team.
+It was scored in the Warwickshire second innings, the team being bowled out in 45 minutes.

 One of Kent's greatest bowlers, Colin Blythe, made his debut for the county on the Angel Ground in 1899.
-Playing against Yorkshire, he bowled Frank Mitchell with his first ball in first-class cricket, one of only three men to have taken a wicket with their first ball in first-class cricket whilst playing for Kent.
+Playing against Yorkshire, he bowled Frank Mitchell with his first ball in first-class cricket, one of only three men to have taken a wicket with his first ball in first-class cricket whilst playing for Kent.

 The Tonbridge Nursery

 In 1897, the ground became the base for the "Tonbridge Nursery", a player development centre established by Kent to train young professional cricketers.
-This was deemed necessary by the Kent Committee as after dominating county cricket in the early years of Queen Victoria's reign, the county had become a weaker side.
-When the County Championship was formerly established in 1890 Kent were initially able to finish only in mid table and by 1896 the county's administrators had determined that something needed to be done to strengthen the side.
+This was deemed necessary by the Kent Committee as after dominating county cricket in the early years of Queen Victoria's reign, the county had become a weaker team.
+When the County Championship was formerly established in 1890 Kent were initially able to finish only in mid table and by 1896 the county's administrators had determined that something needed to be done to strengthen the team.

 The establishment of the Nursery was one of the key developments that lay the foundations for the successes of the pre-World War I period during which Kent won the County Championship four times between 1906 and 1913.
-The Nursery was run by Captain William McCanlis and set up and overseen by Tonbridge man Tom Pawley, who became the club's general manager in 1898.
-It provided structured coaching and match practise for the young professionals who, by 1914, had become the basis of the Kent team, gradually taking the place of the amateurs who had dominated the county teams of the 1870s and 80s.
+The Nursery was run by Captain William McCanlis and set up was overseen by Tonbridge man Tom Pawley, who became the club's general manager in 1898.
+It provided structured coaching and match practice for the young professionals who, by 1914, had become the basis of the Kent team, gradually taking the place of the amateurs who had dominated the county teams of the 1870s and 80s.
 By 1906 around 60% of all appearances were by professionals, with bowlers such as Colin Blythe and Arthur Fielder forming the core of the Kent attack.
 Professional batsmen such as Punter Humphreys, Frank Woolley and James Seymour became an increasing part of Kent's success, coming together with a group of "gifted" amateurs to produce strong batting lineups.

 The Nursery began to pay dividends quickly and Kent finished third in the Championship in 1900, and by 1904 The Times was able to call it a "brilliant success".
 The nursery closed in 1927, with player development moving to the St Lawrence Ground at Canterbury.